 How to prevent problems from occurring to begin with and easy automated tools to catch mistakes for you

 But before you continue, a word on White Screens of Death

-When an error occurs in PHP, it gets logged somewhere, and you can find out what went wrong and where.
+For developers this doesn't change much directly: when an error occurs in PHP, it gets logged somewhere, and you can find out what went wrong and where.